ShareXin/ShareXin/README.md

 - Pause the screen during an "area" screenshot.
 - Properly save file without need of console output
 - Button should say Toot for Mastodon and Tweet for Twitter
+- Tweeting or Tooting should also save the file
+- t doesn't work properly in i3